 Whether you have your own set of business cards, or if you keep many business cards with you from various companies, individuals and businesses that hand them out; this cute little holder can keep them all in place.
-It is a simple sew job and you can have unlimited creativity when it comes to putting one together.
+It’s a simple job for most sewing machines and you can have unlimited creativity when it comes to putting one together.

 What You’ll Need:

 - 2 Pieces of 4.5″ x 6″ Fabric – You can go with two different pieces or two matching pieces, you can be the creative one in this process.